icon-project/IBC-Integration/docs/e2e-integration-test-setup.md

    $ cd ..
    ```

-2. Build the builder image in IBC Integration repo for bundling contracts:
+2. Build the builder image in IBC-Integration repo for bundling contracts:

    ```bash
    make build-builder-img